 This recipe is also perfect for any leftover pumpkin mush that you discard from carving your pumpkin for Halloween.

-Few notes on pumpkin butter ingredients
+Few notes on pumpkin butter from scratch ingredients

 What’s the difference between fresh pumpkin mashed up in to a puree and so called ‘pumpkin puree’?
 I was asking this question myself, but after making several batches of pumpkin butter I can see the difference!